Yanis Varoufakis: Academic career

 Between 1982 and 1988, Varoufakis taught economics and econometrics at the University of Essex and the University of East Anglia, and also taught at the University of Cambridge.
-He did not wish to return to Greece for fear of conscription, and so accepted an offer to lecture at the University of Sydney, where he remained until 2000.
+He did not wish to return to Greece for fear of conscription, so he accepted an offer to lecture at the University of Sydney, where he remained until 2000.
 From 1989 to 2000, he taught as senior lecturer in economics at the Department of Economics of the University of Sydney, with short stints at the University of Glasgow and the University of Louvain (UCLouvain).
-Varoufakis, during his time in Sydney, had his own slot on a local television show where he was critical of John Howard's conservative government.
-He also acquired Australian citizenship.
+Varoufakis, during his time in Sydney, had his own slot on a local television show during which he critiqued John Howard's conservative government.

+In 1991, he obtained Australian citizenship.

-In 2000, a combination of "nostalgia and abhorrence of the conservative turn of the land Down Under", led Varoufakis to return to Greece where he was unanimously elected an associate professor of economic theory at the University of Athens.
+In 2000, a combination of "nostalgia and abhorrence of the conservative turn of the land Down Under", led Varoufakis to return to Greece where he was appointed as an associate professor of economic theory at the University of Athens.
 In 2002, Varoufakis established The University of Athens Doctoral Program in Economics (UADPhilEcon), which he directed until 2008.
-In 2005 he was promoted to full professor of economic theory.
+In 2005, he was promoted to full professor of economic theory.

 From January 2004 to December 2006, Varoufakis served as economic advisor to George Papandreou, of whose government he was to become an ardent critic a few years later.

-Beginning in March 2012, Varoufakis became economist-in-residence at video game publisher, Valve.
-He researched exchange rates within the virtual economy on the Steam digital delivery platform, specifically looking at exchange rates and trade deficits.
-In June 2012, he began a blog about his research at Valve.
-In February 2013 his function at Valve was to work on a game for predicting trends in gaming.
-From January 2013 he taught at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin as a visiting professor.
-In November 2013, he was appointed guest professor at Stockholm University, Department of Computer and Systems Sciences, to work within game and decision theory at the department's centre eGovLab.
-In 2013, he was appointed the Athens desk editor of the online magazine WDW Review, in which he contributed until January 2015.
+Beginning in March 2012, Varoufakis was hired as the economist-in-residence at the video game company Valve.
+He researched the virtual economy of Valve's digital distribution service Steam, focusing on exchange rates and trade deficits.
+In June, he began a blog about his research at Valve.
+In February 2013, his role at Valve was to develop a game for predicting trends in gaming.

+From January 2013, Varoufakis taught at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin as a visiting professor.
+In November 2013, he was appointed guest professor at Stockholm University, Department of Computer and Systems Sciences, to work on game and decision theory at the department's centre eGovLab.
+In 2013, he worked as the Athens desk editor of the online magazine WDW Review, to which he contributed until January 2015.